Urbanoid/grant-framework/applications/Neutronix.md

 > Vendor Partnerships: Open collaboration for technical integrations with major Canadian core banking software platforms.
 >
 > Neutronix Labs Iteration: Refine “XMountieD” and "Elementary Particles” based on pilot feedback + Expand by implementing the Metallicus product line in other specialized financial use cases.
+>
+> Decentralized Autonomous Organizations (DAOs) and their governance aspects.